1.7K

 or anyone who has grown up in this area, the near-life-size

-Christmas crib that’s hidden in the walls of Delgany’s Catholic church have always been a big part of the festive season.
+Christmas crib that was hidden in the walls of Delgany’s Catholic church had always been a big part of the festive season.

 How to explain this manger to someone who’s never seen it, up close and personal?